Cloud-Tian/Cloud-Tian.github.io/_pages/about.md

 ==========NEWS===========

+[2026-01-20] One paper, 'BioSeek: a Design Generation Framework of Biosignal Processors with Large-Language Models for Edge Healthcare Applications', has been accepted to IEEE ISCAS 2026🎉!

-[2026-11-25] One paper, 'Sparsity-Aware Neural Interface with ClM-Based PredictiveFocused Sampling for Hotspot Spike Tracking', has been accepted to IEEE ISSCC 2026🎉!
+[2025-11-25] One paper, 'Sparsity-Aware Neural Interface with ClM-Based PredictiveFocused Sampling for Hotspot Spike Tracking', has been accepted to IEEE ISSCC 2026🎉!

 [2025-08-10] One paper, 'Lemem: a 179.8TFLOPS/W, 24.21TFLOPS Learning-In-Memory Processor with Layer-Fused Forward/Backward Pipeline for Edge DNN/SNN Training/Inference', has been accepted to IEEE ASSCC 2025🎉!